Sweet Treats for Your Kids: Safe Products and Doses

 When Should a Child Start Eating Sweet Products?

-Experts admit that kids do not need any sugar until they turn one year old.
-As they grown up, the amount of sugar in their daily diet may be increased.
-Thus, kids from 1 to 3 years old are allowed to consume 40 g of sugar every day, while kids from 3 and up to 5 years old can consume about 50 g of the product.
-To replace sugar, kids may be offered different sweet products, including jams, marshmallow, fruit candy, marmalade, pastille and what not.
-Kids above 3 years of age may taste cakes, muffins, cookies without cream or with light cream.
+Thus, kids may be offered different sweet products, including natural jams, marshmallows, fruit candy, marmalade, and pastille.
+Kids above 3 years of age may safely eat cakes, muffins, and cookies without cream or with light cream.
 You can also offer them ice cream.
-It is not recommended to offer your child chocolate until 3 years old, because it can trigger an allergic reaction and undesirable gastrointestinal disorders.
-Is your kid older than 3 years?
-Then you can offer him/her white or milk chocolate.
-Dark chocolate is allowed after 5 years old.
+It is not recommended to offer your child chocolate until 3 years old.
+It can trigger an allergic reaction and undesirable digestive issues.
+Kids who are older than 3 years can safely eat white or milk chocolate.
+Dark chocolate is generally introduced later.

 What About Honey?